diogro/expressionVariance-manuscript/main.md

 This could be reflective of the necessity for rapid environmental responses at key expressed genes in these metabolic tissues [ref?].
 Taken together, XX...
 __(look more closely at the Alemu paper supplement to see if they show similar results - I don't think they do a great job comparing the tissue patterns in their results/dicussion?)__

-We ask whether the associations seen between a given tissue's gene expression variance and its corresponding chromatin state is specific to that tissue by comparing the tissue-level expression variance to the universal and other tissue chromatin states [KG supp fig 3].

-Maybe do some TF binding site analyses in the different tissue-specific regions to see what might be contributing to gene expression variance at the cross-tissue vs. tissue level.

-How to bring back to selection/conservation etc?
-ConsHMM could also be used?

 ## Linking expression variance and disease